sbidin/modena/README.md

 # modena

-A nanopore-based computational method for detecting a wide spectrum of epigenetic/epitranscriptomic modifications.
+Modena is a nanopore-based computational method for detecting a wide spectrum of epigenetic and epitranscriptomic modifications.

-This application is the implementation of an unsupervised approach for detecting a diverse range of epigenetic and epitranscriptomic modifications.
-Using a combination of the Kuiper test and 1D clustering, this method exhibits an average F1-score of 0.746, significantly outperforming rival methods whose average F1-scores fluctuate between 0.244 and 0.512.
-We depart from the common paradigm by using one-dimensional clustering to establish the classification threshold.
+It uses an unsupervised learning approach, namely resampling of nanopore signals followed by the Kuiper test.
+Unlike other unsupervised tools, classification is performed by 1D clustering of scores into two groups.

-Supports Python 3.8 or greater.
+Supports Python 3.8 or newer.

 ### Install and run locally
 ```shell